tonybayley/log_ec/README.md

 ```

-### log_add_callback_func( tLog_callbackFn cbFn, void* cbData, int cbLogLevel )
+### log_register_callback_func( tLog_callbackFn cbFn, void* cbData, int cbLogLevel )

 If the preprocessor macro `LOG_MAX_CALLBACKS` is set to a non-zero positive
 integer, then up to `LOG_MAX_CALLBACKS` logging callback functions can be
-registered by calling the `log_add_callback()` function.
-The function parameters
+registered by calling the `log_register_callback_func()` function.
+The function
-are:
+parameters are:

 - **cbFn**: Logging callback function pointer.
 - **cbData**: Pointer to user data, if required, or NULL if the callback does not require user data.
 - **cbLogLevel**: Lowest logging level at which the callback will be invoked.

-When a logging callback function is invoked, the `ev` parameter points to a
+The registered callback function will be invoked when a log message is written
+at a log level equal to or greater than `cbLogLevel`.
+The parameters passed to
-struct of type `tLog_event` that contains the log message and all associated
+the callback function are the log message and metadata, along with the callback's
-metadata, and the `cbData` parameter is a pointer to the user data object that
-was specified when the callback was registered.
+associated data object `cbData`.

 Logging callback functions enable target-specific logging features to be
-implemented, such as writing ERROR logs to a flash filesystem, or publishing
+implemented, such as writing error logs to a flash filesystem, or publishing
 log messages via an MQTT broker.

+### log_unregister_callback_func( tLog_callbackFn cbFn )

+Unregister a previously-registered logging callbac function.
+After unregistering
+a callback function, that function will no longer be invoked when log messages
+are written.

 ### log_set_lock_func( tLog_lockFn lockFn, void* lockData )